Your voice matters

 In-person public engagement sessions

-We held 65 in-person engagement sessions across the province between January 23 and April 12, 2024.
-We're analyzing the input and feedback collected during these sessions to help shape the future of health care.
-We are committed to re-engaging health care workers and Albertans through future comprehensive engagement opportunities.
+We held 65 in-person engagement sessions across Alberta between January 23 and April 12, 2024.
+In addition, we held 4 in-person Indigenous information gathering sessions across the province between April 30 and June 24, 2024, and 2 French language sessions – one in-person and one virtual – on June 17 and June 20, 2024.
+We are analyzing the input and feedback collected during these sessions to help shape the future of health care.
+We are committed to re-engaging with health care workers and Albertans through future comprehensive engagement opportunities.

 Outcomes

-Your feedback will help lead us down the right path to success.
+Your feedback will help lead us down the path to success.

 Having a health care system that functions properly is critical to the health and well-being of Albertans and their families.
 That’s why it’s so important we have these conversations with front line workers, patients and caregivers about the challenges that exist and how we can build a stronger health care system that serves the current and future needs of Albertans.”